You are here to get to know everything about Anthurium magnificum care as well as in-depth plant information.

-You can tell a spider mite infestation but tiny little webs forming around the leaves of your plant.
+You can tell a spider mite infestation but tiny little webs forming around your plant’s leaves.

 The best way to treat most plant pest infestations is by using all-natural neem oil.
-It’s less likely to harm your plant though you’ll still want to test an area to make sure there are no adverse reactions.
+It’s less likely to harm your plant though you’ll still want to test an area to ensure no adverse reactions.

 Always dilute the neem oil with water.
 Mix them in a clean spray bottle.
 Then you can spray the plants down with the oil.

-Neem oil is a thick substance so it suffocates the pests almost right away.
+Neem oil is a thick substance that suffocates the pests almost immediately.
 Within a few minutes, all you’ll have to do is wipe the dead pests off your plant.